-Lemon Myrtle is a flowering and essential oil yielding tree originating in Australia, its natural range limited to pockets of subtropical forest on the east coast of the continent.
+Lemon Myrtle is a flowering and essential oil yielding tree originating from Australia, its natural range limited to pockets of subtropical forest on the east coast of the continent.

 It grows at a slow to moderate rate, to heights of up to 25 m (65 ft) in native forests with a straight, slim trunk up to 0.25 m (10 in) in diameter, and clear of branches for more than half the height.
 On open sites, it is more typically 5 to 10 m (15 to 30 ft) tall with a low-branching habit, forming a densely leafy pyramidal crown.
 The bark is thin, grey- or light-brown, rough and fissured, sometimes flaking.

 Leaves lance-shaped, 7 to 12 cm (2.8 to 4.7 in) long, lime green when young, becoming dark green and with a strong lemon fragrance when crushed.
 They remain on the tree throughout the year.